cal-weng/terminus/docs/manual/larepass/manage-olares.md

 Tap **Wi-Fi configuration** to view or modify the current network settings of your Olares device.

 :::tip Same network required
-Make sure your phone and Olares are on the same network.
+Make sure your phone and Olares are connected to the same network.
 :::

 ### Switch from wired to wireless network

-If Olares was activated over wired Ethernet, you can switch to the Wi-Fi on the same network:
+If Olares was activated over wired Ethernet, you can switch it to the Wi-Fi on the same network:

 ![Wi-Fi switch](/images/manual/larepass/switch-wifi.jpg)